-The Amador Fire Protection District (AFPD) was organized in 1990 by approval of the voters and resolution of the Amador County Board of Supervisors.
-The Board of Supervisors act as the Board of Directors for the District.
+The Amador Fire Protection District (Amador Fire) was organized in 1990 by approval of the voters and resolution of the Amador County Board of Supervisors.
+The Board of Supervisors act as the Board of Directors for the Fire District.

-The District is responsible for emergency fire, rescue, and medical aid service in approximately 85% of the unincorporated area of Amador County.
-This is accomplished by the many volunteer firefighters that are members of the AFPD, and the response of other firefighters in surrounding fire departments/districts and the California Department of Forestry and Fire Protection.
-The AFPD maintains automatic aid and mutual aid agreements with these departments.
+Amador Fire is responsible for providing emergency fire, rescue, and medical aid service in approximately 85% of the unincorporated area of Amador County (approx. 465 sq. miles).
+This service is performed by both paid and volunteer firefighters that are members of Amador Fire, the response of other firefighters in surrounding fire departments/districts, and Cal Fire.
+Amador Fire maintains automatic aid and mutual aid agreements with these departments and agencies and agencies in Calaveras and El Dorado Counties.

-The District provides emergency fire, rescue, and medical aid service to the communities and surrounding areas of Amador Pines, Pioneer, Pine Grove, Pine Acres, Volcano, Martell, Drytown, Willow Springs, Fiddletown, River Pines, and the City of Plymouth.
+Amador Fire provides emergency fire, rescue, and medical aid service to the communities and surrounding areas of Amador Pines, Drytown, Fiddletown, Martell, Pine Acres, Pine Grove, Pioneer, Volcano, Willow Springs, and River Pines, and through contract arrangements with the City of Plymouth, Jackson Rancheria, and the Lockwood and Sutter Creek Fire Protection Districts.

 |Address:||810 Court Street.
 Jackson, CA 95642|